cobbzilla/hokeylization/README.md

 ### Markdown
 Markdown is neither text nor html, so Google Translate has some difficulties with it

+The `-M` / `--markdown` flag enables special handling for markdown files

-Hokeylizer handles things decently well, but with markdown files, you may oftentimes see a common
+Hokeylizer handles things decently well, but with markdown files, you may oftentimes these problems:
-problem: in the translation, a space character appears after a markdown link description ends (with `]`) but before its target link begins (with `(`).
+* Broken links.
+In the translation, a space character appears after a markdown link description ends (with `]`) but before its target link begins (with `(`).
 This causes the markdown to render incorrectly, and the link is broken when viewing the document.
+* Code blocks get translated.
+Google translate doesn't know what markdown considers code and what it doesn't
+* Incorrect spacing for indented code blocks.
+Spacing is difficult to preserve in translation
+* Things inside of `backticks` will get translated, when you almost always want them to be literal values

-Set the `-M` / `--markdown` flag and the pattern `] (` will be condensed to `](` thus fixing the broken markdown links
+When the `-M` / `--markdown` flag is enabled:
+* The pattern `] (` will be condensed to `](` thus fixing the broken markdown links
+* A "no translate" wrapper will be placed around indented code blocks, preserving proper indentation and ensuring they are not translated
+* A "no translate" wrapper will be placed around text within `backticks` to ensure that they are not translated

 ### Process-as
 Normally everything is processed as plain text